 Adenocarcinoma: The most common type of pancreatic cancer.
-It arises from the cells that line the pancreatic duct.
+It starts in the cells that line the pancreatic duct.
 These cells are responsible for producing enzymes for digestion.

-Adjuvant therapy: A treatment given after surgery to remove the cancer.
+Adjuvant therapy: A treatment given after the primary treatment (usually surgery) to fight cancer cells.
 Adjuvant therapy may include chemotherapy, radiation therapy, hormone therapy, targeted therapy and/or immunotherapy.

-Ascites (pronounced ə-'sī-tēz): Abnormal buildup of fluid in the abdominal cavity, generally related to cancer.
+Ascites (pronounced a-'sī-tēz): Abnormal buildup of fluid in the abdominal cavity, generally related to cancer.